-Weather: Summers in Pakistan are extremely hot during May-September with temperatures rising above 40oC in the cities.
-Weather in the northern areas usually remains pleasant and can get cold during night even in summers.
-Winter temperatures in the mountains can fall below 0oC, and vary between 10oC to 20oC in the cities.
+Summers in Pakistan are extremely hot during May-September with temperatures rising above 40°C in the cities.
+Weather in the northern areas usually remains pleasant and can get cold during the night even in summers.
+Winter temperatures in the mountains can fall below 0°C, and vary between 10°C to 20°C in the cities.

-Roads: Roads up in the north are long and mostly non-metaled, remote regions in the mountains are accessible through unpaved roads and jeeps are required to reach such areas.
-Landslides often cause unexpected delays on mountainous terrains; be prepared for some bumpy rides, road blockades and prolonged delays.
+Roads up in the north are long and mostly non-metaled, remote regions in the mountains are accessible through unpaved roads, and jeeps are required to reach such areas.
+Landslides often cause unexpected delays on mountainous terrains; be prepared for some bumpy rides, road blockades, and prolonged delays.

 Mobile networks are decent in the cities but up north in the mountains, the mobile network coverage is next to non-existent.
-Wifi is also very slow if available at all.
+The wifi is also very slow if available at all.

-Food: The diversity of food in the country is amazing and will be a treat for your taste buds.
+The diversity of food in the country is amazing and will be a treat for your taste buds.
 But, if you have a sensitive stomach avoid eating uncooked street food and dairy products as they are usually quite unhygienic.
-Also avoid drinking unfiltered water.
+Also, avoid drinking unfiltered water.

-Electricity: Pakistan is an energy stressed country, so power outages are frequent and back-up generators are not always available, especially in northern areas.
+Pakistan is an energy-stressed country, so power outages are frequent and backup generators are not always available, especially in northern areas.
 It is recommended to charge your electronics and power banks before you leave the urban cities.